canselcik/libremarkable/README.md

 If you have further questions, feel free to ask in Issues.

-You can also add this snipped to the above file to default to cross-compiling for this project:
+You can also add this snippet to the above file in order to default to cross-compiling for this project:

 ```
 [build]